 Most parents feel able to approach the staff if a problem arises.
 The first person to see is your child’s teacher.
 If the problem is not resolved at this informal level, then the Head teacher will discuss the matter with the parties involved.
 The majority of queries and anxieties can be dealt with in this way.
 However, if the complaint cannot be resolved, there is a formal complaints procedure which will be explained by the Head teacher on request.

-Plain Black Skirt/Trousers/Shorts Red Polo Shirt Blue checked summer dress School Sweatshirt Sensible low heeled shoes
+Plain Black / Grey Skirt/Trousers/Shorts, Red Polo Shirt, Blue checked summer dress, Blue Sweatshirt or Fleece, Sensible low heeled shoes or black trainers.

 Uniform items are available from ‘Headmasters’ in New Mills indoor market.

 All children need to have elasticated plimsolls, black shorts and a red ‘T’ shirt in a drawstring bag.
 The kit should be kept in school as it will be used regularly.
 Junior children also need a spare jumper or tracksuit for outdoor P.E in the colder months.
 It is essential that they have plimsolls or training shoes to change into for outdoor P.E.
 For safety reasons we cannot allow them to wear shoes or boots for P.E.

 We discourage children from wearing jewellery at school.
 If earrings are worn, studs are safest.
 Any jewellery, including earrings, must be removed before games and swimming for safety reasons.
 Please note that school will not be responsible for such items.